-by Lawrence Wilson, MD
+by Dr. Lawrence Wilson, MD

-Hemorrhoids are a very common symptom, even in fairly healthy people.
-They consist of swelling of one of the veins that circles the anal opening.
-Often the swollen vein can be felt, and may protrude outside of the anal opening, causing what feels like a soft bubble in the anal area.
-A hemorrhoid is similar, in some ways, to a varicose vein located in the rectal area.
+Definition.
+Hemorrhoids are a swelling of one or more of the veins that circle the anal opening.
+Often the swollen vein(s) can be felt, and may protrude outside of the anal opening, causing what feels like a soft bubble in the anal area.
+They are common symptoms.

+II.
 SYMPTOMS OF HEMORRHOIDS

 In more severe cases, a swollen vein can protrude from the rectum, requiring the person to literally push the swollen vein back inside the body.
 Rarely, it is possible for a vein to become caught and strangulated, which could cause serious pain and complications requiring surgery to correct.